input-output-hk/cardano-sl/docs/delegation_design_spec.md

 ## Certificates and Registrations

-As stated in the delegation overview: delegating stake rights involves two indirections: from addresses to stake keys, and from stake keys to stake pools.

-Equivalently, there are two relations: a relation between addresses and stake keys, and a relation between stake keys and stake pools.
-The base and pointer addresses form the entries of the first relation.
-The second relation consists of registered stake keys, registered stake pools and heavyweight delegation certificates as the entries relating the two.

 ### Certificates on the Blockchain

 The registering of stake keys and stake pools, and delegating between